 Are you following a gluten-free diet and wondering if you can still eat French fries?
-I’ve got the full scoop on what restaurants offer gluten-free French fries and which frozen French fries are gluten free and safe for you.
+I’ve got the full scoop on which restaurants offer gluten-free French fries and which frozen French fries are gluten-free and safe for you.
 This post contains affiliate links.
 Please see my disclosures.

-However, when you want to enjoy French fries at a restaurant, or frozen fries from a bag, you will need to do a little more work to figure out if they’re gluten free or not.
+However, when you enjoy French fries at a restaurant or frozen fries from a bag, you’ll need to do some investigative work to determine if they’re gluten-free and safe to eat.
+More on that in a bit.

 Restaurants with Gluten-Free French Fries

-I have researched far and wide to identify restaurants with French fries that are safe for you to eat.
-Please note a few things before you put full faith in this list.
+I’ve looked far and wide to identify restaurants with French fries that are gluten-free.
+Please note a few things before you put full faith in this list:

-- Restaurant policies and procedures can change at any time.
-Just because a restaurant at one time offered gluten-free French fries doesn’t mean it still does.
-It also doesn’t mean every restaurant (i.e., every Red Robin) has a dedicated fryer.
-Always ask.
-The most accurate information about any restaurant will be at the restaurant itself.
+(1) Restaurant policies and procedures can change at any time.
+Just because a restaurant once offered gluten-free French fries doesn’t mean it still does.
+It also doesn’t mean every restaurant (e.g., every Red Robin) has a dedicated fryer.
+Always ask your server, as the most accurate information about a specific restaurant will be at the restaurant itself.

-- When ordering, ask your server, “Are your French fries cooked in a dedicated fryer or shared fryer?”
-This question will signal to your server that you are knowledgeable and serious about eating gluten free.
+(2) When ordering, ask your server, “Are your French fries cooked in a dedicated or shared fryer?”
+This question will signal to your server that you are knowledgeable and serious about eating gluten-free.

-- This is by no means a comprehensive list.
+(3) This is by no means a comprehensive list.
 If you know of a restaurant with gluten-free fries (chain or local restaurant), please leave a comment or contact me to let me know.
-I will keep this list up-to-date as I receive and learn new information.
+I will keep the following list up-to-date as I receive and learn new information:

 - Five Guys: Five Guys’ hand-cut fries are cooked in a dedicated French fry fryer in peanut oil.
 Learn more about Five Guys’ gluten-free options.

-- Hopdoddy Burger Bar: The restaurant’s French fries are gluten free and cooked in a dedicated fryer.
+- Hopdoddy Burger Bar: The restaurant’s gluten-free French fries are cooked in a dedicated fryer.

 - In-N-Out Burger: The popular fast-food chain offers gluten-free French fries cooked in a dedicated fryer using sunflower oil.

-- Larkburger: Larkburger is a small fast-food chain based in Denver, Colorado.
-It serves gluten-free French fries and onion rings, all cooked in a dedicated gluten-free fryer.
-Learn more about the gluten-free items at Larkburger.
+- Larkburger (CLOSED): Larkburger is a small fast-food chain based in Denver, Colorado.
+It serves gluten-free French fries and onion rings cooked in a dedicated gluten-free fryer.
+Learn more about gluten-free foods found at Larkburger.

-- Red Robin: The restaurant’s famous steak fries are cooked in a dedicated gluten-free fryer, by request.
+- Red Robin: By request, the restaurant’s famous steak fries can be cooked in a dedicated gluten-free fryer.
 Learn more about how to navigate Red Robin’s gluten-free menu.

 - Sonic Drive-Thru: Some, not all, Sonic restaurants have a dedicated gluten-free fryer for cooking both French fries and tater tots.
-Inquire within.
 Learn more about Sonic’s gluten-free menu.

 - Ted’s Montana Grill: Ted’s Montana Grill makes tasty fresh-cut fries, and yes, they’re cooked in a dedicated fryer.

 I’ve tested many of these restaurant fries for hidden gluten using my Nima Sensor, a portable gluten-detecting device.
-Learn more about the Nima Sensor in this article.
+Learn more about Nima in my article, What You Need to Know About Nima Sensor Before You Buy.

-Restaurants that have been Nima Sensor tested (and approved) include Chick-fil-a, Five Guys, Larkburger, Red Robin, Sonic Drive-Thru and Ted’s Montana Grill.
-You can purchase a Nima Sensor on this website.
+Restaurants I’ve tested with my Nima Sensor (and are Nima approved) include Chick-fil-a, Five Guys, Larkburger, Red Robin, Sonic Drive-Thru, and Ted’s Montana Grill.

 - A&W: Fries cooked in a shared fryer.
 Avoid.